- 1/29/21. Article/link cleanup.

 - People looking for convenience.
 At 32 Ohm, these will sound great with any device you may have.

 - In general, everyone!
-They are a great all around set.
-I’ve had them since January of 2013 and have used them everyday in just about any application you can think of.
+They are a great all-around set.
+I’ve had them since January of 2013 and have used them every day in just about any application you can think of.
 They are remarkable in that sense.
-They can handle most anything you throw at ’em.
+They can handle almost anything you throw at ’em.
 Just don’t actually throw things at them, they will be sad 🙁

 The SRH840’s have that Shure signature sound: exceptional mid-range, neutral but tight and clean bass, and sparkling highs.
 They are very similar to a set of Grado’s in that regard.

-Be aware however, that some have called the highs too bright and harsh, because of that lack of low end.
+Be aware, however, that some have called the highs too bright and harsh, because of that lack of low end.
 They will sound fatiguing to people that are more sensitive to treble.
+What does Sibilant mean?

 “Meh, you go ahead with those other headphones, I’m just doing my job”.